Top 5 Commercial Flooring Options: Our Expert Picks

 - Durability: Vinyl sheets also have a reputation of having a strong wear layer, which makes them perfect for maintenance and withstanding scratches and dents that come with heavy traffic.

-- Stain-resistant: The clear layer on top of vinyl sheets acts as a surface barrier against spills and stains.
+- Stain-resistant: The transparent layer on top of vinyl sheets acts as a surface barrier against spills and stains.
 This type of flooring requires minimal maintenance to clean thoroughly.

 Cons of Commercial Vinyl Sheet Flooring: